 So, make sure you include at least one egg in your breakfast every day.

 After hulling the husk and a few bran layers of rough rice, you get brown rice (which, upon further processing, gives you ‘white rice’).

-By monitoring the degree of milling, most of the nutrients can be retained in brown rice.
+By limiting the degree of milling, most of the nutrients can be retained in brown rice.
 One major advantage this rice has over white rice is that it has high levels of phytochemicals and trace elements like selenium (6).

-100 g of long-grain variety of raw brown rice has 23.4 mcg of selenium.
+Hundred grams of long-grain variety of raw brown rice has 23.4 mcg of selenium.
 And after cooking, the same variety has about 10 mcg of selenium, besides manganese, potassium, magnesium, and phosphorus.